dodrio/localtime/README.md

 * `hh:mm YYYY-MM-DD`
 * ...

-All above format is valid.
+All above formats are valid.

 ## License
 MIT